Carolina Core FC to Face Charlotte Independence in Lamar Hunt U.S. Open Cup Second Round

 Carolina Core FC advances to the second round of the Open Cup for the second consecutive year and will take on local opponent Charlotte Independence.

-Information regarding the purchase of tickets and CCFC fan buses will be communicated on Monday.
+Information regarding the purchase of tickets and CCFC fan buses will be communicated in the near future.

 CCFC defeated UPSL (United Premier Soccer League) side Soda City FC, 4-2, at home on Thursday night in the opening round of the competition.